Carbidopa/levodopa: Side effects

-Common side effects include dizziness, drowsiness, blurred vision, vomiting, nausea, dry mouth, low appetite, heartburn, diarrhea, constipation, frequent sneezing, stuffiness of the nose, any of the symptoms of ordinary common cold, cough, muscle pain, hallucinations, numbness or a tingling sensation, disturbances of sleep, skin rash, itching, and/or headache.
+Common side effects include dizziness, drowsiness, blurred vision, nausea, vomiting, dry mouth, low appetite, heartburn, diarrhea, constipation, frequent sneezing, nasal congestion, flu-like symptoms, cough, muscle pain, numbness, paresthesia, sleep disturbances, skin rash, itching, or headache.

-Less common, but more serious, side effects can include very frequent blinking or twitching of the eyes, fainting, mood changes such as confusion, depression, hallucinations, thoughts of suicide, or unusual strong urges (such as increased gambling), increases in the sex-drive, delusions (strongly-felt belief in something which is obviously not true), worsening of involuntary movements or spasms, and/or other movement problems.
-Patients should report these to their doctors as soon as possible.
+Less common, but more serious, side effects can include very frequent blinking or twitching of the eyes, fainting, mood changes (e.g., depression), confusion, hallucinations, delusions, thoughts of suicide, compulsive behavior (e.g., compulsive gambling), hypersexuality, worsening of involuntary movements or spasms, or other movement problems.

 Mechanism of action

 Levodopa is converted to dopamine via the action of a naturally occurring enzyme called DOPA decarboxylase.
-This occurs both in the peripheral circulation and in the central nervous system after levodopa has crossed the blood brain barrier.
+This occurs both in the peripheral circulation and in the central nervous system after levodopa has crossed the blood–brain barrier.
 Activation of central dopamine receptors improves the symptoms of Parkinson's disease; however, activation of peripheral dopamine receptors causes nausea and vomiting.
-For this reason levodopa is usually administered in combination with a DOPA decarboxylase inhibitor (DDCI), in this case carbidopa, which is very polar (and charged at physiologic pH) and cannot cross the blood brain barrier, however prevents peripheral conversion of levodopa to dopamine and thereby reduces the unwanted peripheral side effects of levodopa.
+For this reason levodopa is usually administered in combination with a DOPA decarboxylase inhibitor (DDCI), in this case carbidopa, which is very polar (and charged at physiologic pH) and cannot cross the blood–brain barrier, however prevents peripheral conversion of levodopa to dopamine and thereby reduces the unwanted peripheral side effects of levodopa.
 Use of carbidopa also increases the quantity of levodopa in the bloodstream that is available to enter the brain.